sj26/christen/README.md

 * Add catch-all DNS for captive portal.
 * API.

+## Real-world

+If you'd like a service like this that's production–ready I can't endorse [DNSimple](https://dnsimple.com) enough.
+My only affiliation with them is that of a very satisfied customer.
+If you'd like to try them out, helping me out at the same time, and getting a month of DNS hosting free, use [my referral link](https://dnsimple.com/r/805577b5f8ff18).

 ## License

 Copyright © 2013 Samuel Cochran (sj26@sj26.com).
 Released under the MIT License, see LICENSE for details.